Huskyeder/stackato-doc/user/reference/client-ref.rst

       Alias of --no-prompt.
     --quota

-		Name of the quota definition to use in the organization.
+		Name of the quota plan to use in the organization.

     --target